100 Free Printable Halloween Trivia Questions and Answers for Kids

 Our family LOVES to dress up (need some inspiration?
 Check out Fun Matching Family Halloween Costumes, Creative Halloween Costumes for Brothers and The Best Halloween Costumes for Pregnancy) and make yummy Halloween treats (like Mummy Halloween Brownies and Frankenstein Halloween Pretzel Rods).
 Now that our boys are getting older, I’m excited for them to be able to take part in some of the fun games and other Halloween activities, too.

-The trivia questions are split up into two categories: Halloween trivia for little kids, and Halloween trivia questions for older kids.
+The trivia questions are split up into two categories below as well in the free printable: Halloween trivia for little kids, and Halloween trivia questions for older kids.
 For example, little ones probably won’t know the answer to trivia questions about Halloween movies like Hocus Pocus and The Nightmare Before Christmas, but older kids will love them!

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.